Skip to content

 - NODE_OPTIONS=--max-old-space-size=3072

 Note: Set --max-old-space-size to roughly 75% of the container’s memory limit.
 The remaining 25% is needed for V8 internals, native allocations, buffers, and the operating system overhead inside the container.
 If you set both values to the same number, the OOM killer will terminate the process before V8 can gracefully handle the out-of-memory condition.
-This is identical to the exit code 137 OOMKilled issue.
+This is the same root cause behind container exit code 137.

 In your Dockerfile, you can set the environment variable directly: